isomorphic-software/smartclient-docs/classes/TreeGrid.md

 Note that [TreeGrid.showFullConnectors](#attr-treegridshowfullconnectors) governs whether connector lines will be displayed for all indent levels, or just for the innermost level of the tree.

-**When set to an [SCImgURL](../reference.md#type-scimgurl):** the stateful filenames for these icons are assembled from this base filename and the state of the node.
+The filenames for these icons are assembled from this base filename and the state of the node.
 Assuming the connectorImage is set to `{baseName}.{extension}`, the full set of images to be displayed will be:

 `{baseName}_ancestor[_rtl].{extension}` if [TreeGrid.showFullConnectors](#attr-treegridshowfullconnectors) is true, this is the URL for the vertical continuation image to be displayed at the appropriate indent levels for ancestor nodes with subsequent children.